 Another means of reducing harmful particulate dust levels is to store hay and bedding in a separate structure.
 This decreases environmental dust from horse and people activity, especially during feeding time.
 It also eliminates the fire hazard created by combustible hay.

-Wheeler adds, “Turn horses outside when cleaning stalls to decrease exposure to aerosolized particles of molds, dust and endotoxin.”
+Wheeler adds, “Turn horses outside when cleaning stalls to decrease exposure to aerosolized particles of molds, dust, and endotoxin.”

 Respiratory challenges also come in the way of pathogens; immunizations against respiratory viruses (e.g., influenza, rhinopneumonitis, and strangles) help prevent infectious upper airway diseases in horse herds.
 Veterinarians recommend boostering these vaccines in both autumn and spring.
 Work with your veterinarian to ensure your horse’s immunizations are up-to-date prior to winter; this, along with clean, well-ventilated barns, can help prevent respiratory illness.

 Full-time turnout (paddock and/or pasture) is the most healthful way for a horse to live, even in cold climates.
-“The best housing for horses in winter is no housing at all, or at most a wind break,” says Elford.
+“The best housing for horses in winter is no housing at all, or at most a windbreak,” says Elford.
 Wheeler also likes using run-in sheds: “The design should provide a dry location and reduced wind speeds.
-Surrounding ‘sacrifice’ paddocks with an engineered surface that sheds precipitation and is easily cleaned of manure provides a safe environment where being at liberty is the goal rather than grazing.”
+Surrounding ‘sacrifice’ paddocks with an engineered surface that sheds precipitation and is easily cleaned of manure provide a safe environment where being at liberty is the goal rather than grazing.”

-Heading into winter, check that your sheds are in good repair, with roofing in place, nails safely embedded in wood, and no protruding sharp edges.
-Ideally your run-in should offer protection from the elements from at least one direction, with the solid side facing the prevailing winter wind; a three-sided structure open to the south allows drying, says Wheeler.
+Heading into winter, check that your sheds are in good repair, with roofing in place, nails safely embedded in the wood, and no protruding sharp edges.
+Ideally, your run-in should offer protection from the elements from at least one direction, with the solid side facing the prevailing winter wind; a three-sided structure open to the south allows drying, says Wheeler.
 “A shed design works best if at least eight feet high and with exits no less than 10 feet wide to allow two horses to pass,” she says.
 “Consider also the location of structural support posts–horses find it difficult to transition from bright to low light levels and could clobber themselves on the posts.”

 To Blanket or Not to Blanket